thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 Dapps are increasingly interested in capturing a portion of the execution revenue and MEV generated by their platforms.
 In the context of rollups, Dapps are looking for two main things:

-- MEV Leakage: Without control over sequencing, external entities can extract MEV, reducing the revenue potential for the dApp itself.
+- MEV leakage: Without control over sequencing, external entities can extract MEV, reducing the revenue potential for the dApp itself.
 - Desire for revenue sharing: Dapps seek mechanisms to receive a share of the fees and MEV generated by their users' transactions or their user's interactions with the applications.